bonfire-networks/CommonsPub-Server/docs/MRF.md

 - removing media from messages
 - sending only public messages to a specific instance

 The MRF provides user-configurable policies.
 The default policy is `NoOpPolicy`, which disables the MRF functionality.
-MoodleNet also includes an easy to use policy called `SimplePolicy` which maps messages matching certain pre-defined criterion to actions built into the policy module.
+CommonsPub also includes an easy to use policy called `SimplePolicy` which maps messages matching certain pre-defined criterion to actions built into the policy module.
 It is possible to use multiple, active MRF policies at the same time.

 ## Using `SimplePolicy`